dammy95/Niyo-group-interview/README.md

     cd niyo-group-interview
     ```

+3. Create a .env file and copy the contents in the env.txt file sent to you via email

-3. Run the docker container:
+4. Run the docker container:

     ```bash
     docker compose up